Food donation in Bagan

 Food donation in Bagan, Myanmar (Burma)

 You will have the privilege of earning merit.
 Your guide will carefully explain the correct way to donate food and instruct you on how to approach the monks.
-Then, take off your shows and await the monks’ arrival.
-As the shuffle by in their red robes, scoop rice into their alms bowls or present pre-packaged food to each monk.
+Then, take off your shoes and await the monks’ arrival.
+As they shuffle by in their red robes, scoop rice into their alms bowls, or present pre-packaged food to each monk.
 In return, a blessing of health and happiness will be given by the monks.

-Having done your good deeds of the day and experienced a unique aspect of Myanmar culture, resume your sightseeing of Bagan.
+Having done your good deed of the day and experienced a unique aspect of Myanmar culture, resume your sight-seeing of Bagan.

 - Culture immersion 100%